African Students Association

 Américas is the only journal on campus dedicated to providing students interested in Latin American Studies a space to publish original research.
-The need for this journal becomes evident when considering the rise in Latin America related courses and study abroad programs in Latin American countries at Hopkins.
+The need for this journal becomes evident when considering the rise in Latin American related courses and study abroad programs in Latin American countries at Hopkins.
 As such, more students are engaging in research in this region.
 Of course, on a larger scale the rise of Latino population in the United States makes the study, research and debate a priority.
 This indicates that there is a demand for a forum in which to debate and express ideas related to Latin America and Latinos in the United States.
-Our journal is funded by the Program in Latin American Studies and by fundraising events and grants.
+The journal is funded by the Program in Latin American Studies and by fundraising events and grants.